joenilan/DayZOrigins/README.md

 <u><b>Bugs:</b></u>
 ============================
-House loot disappears, bug has something to do with lag when choosing to unlock house twice.<br/>
+House loot disappears, bug has something to do with lag when choosing to unlock house twice. - Possibly fixed<br/>
-Logout Animation<br/><br/> - This Server pack doesnt have Cloud Sync or Logout Animations
+Logout Animation - This Server pack doesnt have Cloud Sync or Logout Animations (Temporary)<br/><br/>

 (NOTE:  Folders inside the \MPMissions\ folder don't have to be packed to .pbo format)